reply-fr/sustainable-personal-accounts/README.md

 ### Q. How many accounts can be managed in a single SPA state machine?

 Enterprise accounts may have thousands of software engineers.
 Purpose of the SPA is that each of them can get access to a personal AWS account to foster innovation and agility.
+Today the solution can accomodate for 100 AWS accounts or more.
 Our long-term objective is that up to 10,000 AWS accounts are purged and prepared on a weekly basis.
 In addition, the design of the system is as simple as possible, so that it should be convenient even for a single team of some developers.

 ### Q. How are transitions detected and managed?